 by John Taylor

-“The Chandos Portrait of William Shakespeare” is believed to depict Shakespeare.
+“The Chandos Portrait of William Shakespeare” is believed to depict the famous playwright, regarded as the greatest writer in the English language.
 The engraved portrait of Shakespeare, on the title page of the first publication of his works, shows distinct similarities when compared to this painting.
-However, it has not been possible to determine with certainty who painted the portrait, nor whether it depicts Shakespeare.
+However, it has not been possible to determine with certainty who painted the portrait, nor whether it truly depicts Shakespeare.

 The relatively dusky features of this portrait have caused some commentators to argue that this portrait has a “un-English” look and that the beard and eyes make the subject look more European.
 The reality is that sixteenth-century Englishmen came in a variety of complexions, reflecting the mixed ancestry of Anglo-Saxon, Irish, British, Viking, Norman, Roman, French, and many other ethnic sources.

 This famous painting is named after the Dukes of Chandos, who formerly owned the picture.
 The portrait was given to the National Portrait Gallery, London, on its foundation in 1856, and it is listed as the first work in its collection.

 William Shakespeare’s works, including collaborations, consist of about 39 plays,154 sonnets, two narrative poems, and a few other verses.
 His early plays were primarily comedies, and histories including Hamlet, Othello, King Lear, and Macbeth.
 These have been translated into every dominant language and are performed more often than those of any other playwright.